PatrickLouys/no-framework-tutorial/8-dependency-injector.md

 There is only one injector that I can recommend: [Auryn](https://github.com/rdlowrey/Auryn).
 Sadly all the alternatives that I am aware of are using the [service locator antipattern](http://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/).

-Create a new file called `Dependencies.php` in your `src/` folder.
+Install the Auryn package and then create a new file called `Dependencies.php` in your `src/` folder.
 In there add the following content:

 ```php
 <?php